pSpaces/Programming-with-Spaces/guide.md

 - `addGate(gate)`: this operation associates a gate to the repository.
 The gate is created if it does not exist.
 There is no effect if the gate is already associated to the gate.
 - `delGate(gate)`: this operation dissasociates a space from the repository.
 There is no effect if the gate is not associated to the repository.

-A gate is just an access point than application opens to provide access to the spaces it hosts.
+A gate is just an access point that applications open to provide access to the spaces it hosts.
 Each gate is specified by an URI with the following format:

 `<protocol>://<host>[:<port>][?<mode>]`